green-coding-solutions/website/content/jobs.md

 ### What can you expect from us?

-We are currently functioning as a non-profit consisting of a [team of two people](/#nav-team).
 For the scope above we secured funding for our first year to create a team of up to 5 people with a part-time office in Berlin-Mitte.

 Spoken languages are english or german.
 So if you are fluent in any, you are good to go.